 If you have a child with a disability, getting to understand your child’s legal rights can help you and your child avoid discrimination.
 It will also help you to access and navigate the disability service system more easily.

 People with a disability have the right to use assistive devices, interpreters, carers and readers, as well as guide and hearing dogs or any other animals trained to help them.
-It also protects people with a disability from being harassed because of their disability, meaning that people with disabilities have the right to not feel intimidated, insulted or humiliated by others.
-In addition to providing protection for people with a disability, it also covers family, friends and carers.

 Other Australian Government laws that protect and provide for people with a disability are the Disability Services Act 1986 and the Social Security Act 1991.
 These laws mainly deal with employment, rehabilitation, training and accommodation.